Tooele City Attorney

 Reception Center – A facility for the holding of events including but not limited to weddings, wedding receptions, community meetings, and group gatherings.

-Recreation Facility, Indoor - Recreation Facility, Indoor – A recreation facility located within a structure or building and operated as a business or public entity for use by an admission fee, membership fee or other charge such as a skating rink, bowling alley, mini-golf course, games and activities of skill or amusement, arcade, or substantially similar uses.
+Recreation Facility, Indoor – A recreation facility located within a structure or building and operated as a business or public entity for use by an admission fee, membership fee or other charge such as a skating rink, bowling alley, mini-golf course, games and activities of skill or amusement arcade or substantially similar uses.